anantk2006/vytal/docs/source/api.rst

    :param video_path: (str) The path to the video file.
    :param calib: (scipy.interpolate._rbfinterp.RBFInterpolator, str, bytes) A calibration object or data used for prediction.
    :param eye_frames: (bool) Whether to return the eye frames (128x128 images used for prediction)
-   :return: A dictionary containing the gaze predictions.
+   :return: A list of dictionaries containing the gaze predictions.
+Each dictionary represents a frame.
    The keys are 'left', 'right', 'le_3d', 're_3d', 'hr', 'ht', 'blinked', and optionally "right_eye_frame" and "left_eye_frame" if eye_frames is True.
-   Each key maps to a tensor containing the predictions for each frame in the video.
+   Each key maps to a tensor containing the predictions.

 .. py:function:: start_thread(cam_id: int = 0, calib: Union[scipy.interpolate._rbfinterp.RBFInterpolator, str, bytes] = None, verbose: bool = False, show_frame: bool = False, eye_frames: bool = False) -> threading.Thread
     :module: vytal.client